 Report: Ex-state Senate employee engaged in sex misconduct

 SACRAMENTO, Calif.
-(AP) — An investigation released Thursday by the California Senate concludes a former chief of staff engaged in “sexually inappropriate” behavior with a female subordinate while employed by the chamber.
+(AP) — An investigation by the California Senate concludes a former chief of staff engaged in “sexually inappropriate” conduct while employed by the chamber.

-But Fabian Nunez, a former Assembly speaker who is now partner at the firm’s Sacramento office, discussed it in an email to staff.
-He said while the allegations are “troubling,” the firm is not aware of any complaints against Keigwin during his time at Mercury.
+Fabian Nunez, a former Assembly speaker and now-partner at Mercury, said in an email to staff the firm is not aware of complaints against Keigwin during his time there.

 This story has been corrected to reflect that Keigwin is a managing director at Mercury Public Affairs, not a partner.